apache/trafficcontrol/docs/source/api/v5/servers.rst

 :revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
 This field defaults to standard epoch
 :revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
 This field defaults to standard epoch
+:revalUpdateFailed: If the last content invalidation/revalidation applied for this server was applied successfully.
+Defaults to false.
 :rack:            A string indicating "server rack" location
 :status:          The status of the server